Roch-Daniel/ascii-art-say/README.md

-Below is an example README.md in English, focusing on how to use the library and its functionality without delving into the internal code details.

----

 # ascii-art-say

 **ascii-art-say** is a CLI library that displays custom ASCII art along with startup messages.
 When your project starts, the library automatically loads a configuration file from your project’s root and displays the ASCII art and messages as specified.
 If you don’t provide your own configuration, default settings will be used.